makrai/notes/belinkov17-nmt-morph.md

     * important for the encoder representations
 * future work in neural MT
   * jointly learning translation and morphology can possibly help
-    * take into account e.g. the encoding layer and the type of word repr
+    * take into account eg the encoding layer and the type of word repr
   * extend the analysis to
-    * other representations (e.g.  byte-pair encoding), deeper networks, and
+    * other representations (eg  byte-pair encoding), deeper networks, and
     * more semantically-oriented tasks such as sem role labeling or sem parsing